wolfTester/THUMoodleWrapper/README.md

 ## Inspiration

 I got inspired for this app by the following Project: [TU-Darmstadt-Moodle-Wrapper](https://github.com/JonasBernard/TU-Darmstadt-Moodle-Wrapper)
-Same as the Orignal Project the GPL-3.0 license applied to my Version.
+Same as the Original Project the GPL-3.0 license applied to my Version.